FraserLee/ScratchPad/README.md

 ### Daily ScratchPad
 Instead of having one ScratchPad have a fresh one for each day.
 The old ScratchPads are saved as well.
-This is disabled by default.
+Disabled by default.

 Enable daily scratchpad
 ```vim